 Did you know that diamonds are the hardest natural material on Earth?
 This makes them perfect for a variety of uses, from engagement rings to industrial cutting tools.
 But did you also know that they are among the oldest objects in the world?

 Diamonds are formed deep within the Earth’s mantle, under conditions of extreme heat and pressure.
-Volcanic eruptions transport them to the surface.
-As a result, we find them typically in kimberlite and lamproite pipes.
+They are then transported to the surface by volcanic eruptions.
+As a result, diamonds are typically found in kimberlite and lamproite pipes.
 These formations are relatively rare, which is part of what makes diamonds so valuable.

-The vast majority of diamonds that people mine each year people use for industrial purposes.
-Only a small fraction of them are of sufficient quality so we can use them in jewelry.
+The vast majority of diamonds that are mined each year are used for industrial purposes.
+Only a small fraction of diamonds are of sufficient quality to be used in jewelry.
 The 4 Cs (cut, color, clarity, and carat weight) are the most important factors in determining a diamond’s quality and value.

-If you’re in the market for a diamond jewelry, be sure to consult with a qualified jeweler to ensure that you’re getting a quality product.
-Diamonds are a lifetime investment, so it’s important to make sure that you’re getting the best possible value for your money.
+If you’re in the market for diamond jewelry, be sure to consult with a qualified jeweler to ensure that you’re getting a quality product. diamonds are a lifetime investment, so it’s important to make sure that you’re getting the best possible value for your money.

 We hope you enjoyed learning a few fun facts about diamonds!
 Whether you’re looking for the perfect piece of jewelry or just curious about these fascinating stones, we hope this article has been informative and enjoyable.
 Thanks for reading!